 Section D. Mail/Electronic Balloting

-With respect to any motion, question, resolution, or proposed action that the Affiliate Officers determine or these Bylaws require should be submitted to eligible members for a vote without attendance at a meeting, the Affiliate shall mail, email, fax, or otherwise deliver a written ballot to each Active Member at the last known postal address, email address, or fax number provided to the Affiliate, which shall be deemed to be good and sufficient notice of such vote.
+With respect to any motion, question, resolution, or proposed action that the Affiliate Officers determine or these Bylaws require should be submitted to eligible members for a vote without attendance at a meeting, the Affiliate shall mail, email, fax, or otherwise deliver a written ballot to each active member at the last known postal address, email address, or fax number provided to the Affiliate, which shall be deemed to be good and sufficient notice of such vote.

 Each completed ballot returned to the Affiliate within the specified time period shall be valid.